xmrio/goproxy-1/docs/manual/manual.md

 If it is the beginning of base64://, then the latter data is considered to be base64 encoded and will be used after decoding.

 ### 6.14 Independent Service
-The sps function does not force a upstream to be specified.
-When the upstream is empty, the sps itself can complete the full proxy function.
-If the upstream is specified, the upstream connection target is used as before.
+A sps port can complete the full-featured proxy `http\socks\ss` function.
-The following command is to open the http(s)\ss\socks service with one click.
+The following command is to open the http(s)\ss\socks service with one click, and enable the udp of socks5 and the udp of ss at the same time.
-`proxy sps -p :33080`
+`proxy sps -p: 33080 --ssudp --udp --udp-port 0`

 ### 6.15 Target Redirection
 The https(s)\socks5\ss proxy function provided by the sps function, the client connects to the specified "target" through the sps proxy.
 This "target" is generally a website or an arbitrary tcp address.